This is our review of the best dry dog food in 2022.

 Trust your dog’s tastes.
 All dogs will eat if they are hungry enough, but that’s not the point!
 You should look for a high-quality food mix which they are going to tuck into regularly.
 This helps to enrich their life, too.
 How would you feel if you had the same thing to eat every night?

 What might perplex some people looking to buy food for their dogs is the fact that there are age ranges on many of the packets.
 This applies to dry kibble, too.
 But why is this? which food options are likely to be easiest for your pet to eat.
 As dogs get older, they may be less able to crunch down into thick, tough pieces of kibble.
 Therefore, you will likely find that senior mixes are made up of smaller chunks that are easier to digest.

-Your pooch needs different nutrients, vitamins and minerals as they get older and the nutrition a growing dog needs is much different to that of a senior.
-This means the ingredients may be different, perhaps including brown rice, or fish, or there may be more of a change towards highly digestible minerals or supplements for joint pain.
-Either way, these mixes are optimised to provide the best overall health benefits your dog should be obtaining through a normal diet.
+Your pooch needs different nutrients, vitamins and minerals as they get older and the nutrition a growing dog need is much different to that of a senior.
+This means the ingredients may be different, perhaps including brown rice or fish, or there may be more of a change towards highly digestible minerals or supplements for joint pain.
+Either way, these mixes are optimised to provide the best overall health benefits your dog should be obtained through a normal diet.

 Why Worry About Grain?

 You may well have seen plenty of top dog food choices out there that talk about being grain-free.
 What’s so bad about grain?
 The fact is, many dog foods include fewer natural ingredients and use filler instead.
 By filler, we mean something with no nutritional value and that pumps up the kibble.
 Common fillers include corn, wheat, white rice, meat by-products, barley and sugar beet.
 Unfortunately, there are still some cheaper dog food choices out there that go overboard on filling with grain.
 Therefore, you are going to need to make sure you are investing in dog food full of nutrients and natural ingredients.